 Copepoda was the most abundant group, highly dominant in the WP2 both at seasonal and interannual scales.
-This group represented 87.8% of total density of the zooplankton collected by this net from 2004 to 2019 (Figure 2c).
+This group represented 87.8% of total density of the zooplankton collected by this net from 2004 to 2019 (Figure 2-c).
 The main temporal pattern in total zooplankton density was a sudden drop in 2015, mainly due to decline in Copepoda density.
 In opposition, Appendicularia increased at the same moment, but not enough to counterbalance the decrease of Copepoda.
-Phenological differences were observed among groups, with Copepoda more abundant in spring (March and April), whereas Appendicularia and Cladocera were more abundant in summer (between July and October; Figure 2a).
-This was confirmed when looking more precisely at the monthly time series of the different groups, mostly classified in two categories: (i) those displaying high densities in spring until early summer, such as Copepoda, Salpida, Siphonophorae, and Eumalacostraca and (ii) those having high densities in summer and early autumn, such as Cladocera, Doliolida, and gelatinous carnivorous with Chaetog-natha and other Hydrozoa (ESM-Supplementary Figure S3).
-As in previous analyses, no change in phenology (i.e. shift in the timing of the seasonal peak) was observed over the two decades.
+Phenological differences were observed among groups, with Copepoda more abundant in spring (March and April), whereas Appendicularia and Cladocera were more abundant in summer (between July and October, Figure 2-a).
+This was confirmed when looking more precisely at the monthly time series of the different groups, mostly classified in 2 categories: (i) those displaying high densities in spring until early summer, such as

-In the Regent, Copepoda were also the most abundant group, but not as dominant (25.8%).
-Gelatinous zooplankton as a whole accounted for higher percentage (50%) than crustaceans (40%; Figure 3c).
+Copepoda, Salpida, Siphonophorae and Eumalacostraca, and (ii) those having high densities 356 357 in summer and early autumn, such as Cladocera, Doliolida and gelatinous carnivorous with 358 Chaetognatha and other Hydrozoa (ESM - Fig S3).
+As in previous analyses, no change in 359 phenology (i.e., shift in the timing of the seasonal peak) was observed over the two decades.
+360 In the Regent, Copepoda were also the most abundant group, but not as dominant (25.8%).
+361 Gelatinous zooplankton as a whole accounted for higher percentage (50%) than crustaceans 362 (40%, Figure 3-c).
 Total zooplankton slightly increased from 1995 to 2001 and then decreased until 2019.
-There were also strong year-to-year variations, such as peaks of Copepoda in 2006, Mollusca in 2000, or Salpida in 2013 (Figure 3b).
-The peaks of zooplankton densities were observed in April, with Copepoda and Salpida, just followed by Hydrozoa in May, then Eumalacostraca from June to September, and Chaetognatha from July to December (see also ESM- Supplementary Figure S4).
-Here again, no shift in phenology was observed over the three decades.
-Due to the large mesh size of the net, some groups were poorly represented and even totally absent in the Regent net samples, such as Ostracoda and Cladocera (Figure 3; ESM-Supplementary Figure S4).

-The crustaceans' community in the Regent that could be investigated at the family level (see Material and Methods) was well diversified with no strong dominance.
-Calanidae was the most abundant family, representing about 25% of total densities, followed by the other crustaceans (22%).
-A decrease in total densities has been observed since 2002, but again with strong year-to-year fluctuations.
-In 2001, all the groups increased while Calanidae displayed a strong peak in 2006, which represented more than 60% of the total crustaceans community (Figure 4b).
-Highest densities occurred between March and April, around 2.4 log (ind.m-3 + 1), mainly with Calanidae (Figure 4a).
-Eumalacostraca, which mainly regroup other crustaceans and Decapoda (see the section "High resolution taxonomy in the Regent"), were more abundant in late spring and summer.
-Metridinidae and Candacidae (each one representing around 10% of the community) were stable over time, with no seasonality and no interannual changes (Figure 4).
-Some taxa were however poorly represented, such as Penilia, Oithonidae, Oncaeidae, and Acartiidae, and could therefore hardly be analysed (see ESM-Supplementary Figure S5).
-As for the other taxa, no shift in phenology was observed over the three decades (see ESM-Supplementary Figure S5).
+There were also strong year-to-year variations, such as peaks of 363 364 Copepoda in 2006, Mollusca in 2000 or Salpida in 2013 (Figure 3-b).
+The peaks of 365 zooplankton densities were observed in April, with Copepoda and Salpida, just followed by 366 Hydrozoa in May and then Eumalacostraca from June to September and Chaetognatha from 367 July to December (see also ESM-Fig S4).
+Here again, no shift in phenology was observed 368 over the three decades.
+Due to the large mesh size of the net, some groups were poorly 369 represented and even totally absent in the Regent net samples, such as Ostracoda and 370 Cladocera (Figure 3; ESM-Fig S4).
+371 The crustaceans' community in the Regent that could be investigated at the family level (see 372 Material & Methods) was well diversified with no strong dominance.
+Calanidae was the most 373 abundant family, representing about 25% of total densities, followed by the other crustaceans 374 (22%).
+A decrease in total densities has been observed since 2002, but again with strong yearto-year fluctuations.
+In 2001, all the groups increased while Calanidae displayed a strong 375 376 peak in 2006, which represented more than 60% of the total crustaceans community (Figure 4-b).
+Highest densities occurred between March and April, around 2.4 $log (ind.m^{-3} + 1)$ , 377 378 mainly with Calanidae (Figure 4-a).
+Eumalacostraca, which represent an important part of 379 other crustaceans (see section 2.3), and Decapoda, were more abundant in late spring and 380 summer.
+Metridinidae and Candacidae (each one representing around 10% of the 381 community) were stable over time, with no seasonality and no interannual changes (Figure 4).
+382 Some taxa were however poorly represented, such as Penilia, Oithonidae, Oncaeidae and 383 Acartiidae, and could therefore hardly be analyzed (see ESM-Fig S5).
+As for the other taxa, 384 no shift in phenology was observed over the three decades (see ESM-Fig S5).